21crickets/21crickets.github.io/docs/index.md

 generate new sources of value for both musicians and listeners.
 We aim to continually make our blockchain more Stable, Sustainable, Secure, and Scalable (4S).

 # Environmental issues
-> The environmental consequences of NFTs can no longer go unaddressed. **ETH 2.0 still generates 10 million mcg CO2 per Mint!** *(Equivalent to charging your smartphone nine times).*
+> The environmental consequences of NFTs can no longer go unaddressed. **ETH 2.0 still generates 10 million mcg of CO2 per Mint!** *(Equivalent to charging your smartphone nine times).*

 > **One NFT mint on our infrastructure is a mere 1.2 mcg CO2.** A human exhales 30 times more CO2 in one exhale.Enjoy scalability (6000 tps), painless transactions *(It is not just for saying that we can claim it)*
 >
 > Sociable Weaver - A seamless UX/UI with blockchain under the hood for organizations and individuals to manage assets like music.

 # Papers